Outplacement

 Questions & answers - outplacement

 AAP is a rescue centre and therefore a temporary address for the animals.
-If we outplace our animals to our partners they usually get a more spacious home with more facilities and can stay there for the rest of their lives.
-At the same time there is room at AAP for other animals in need!
+When we outplace our animals to our partners they usually get a more spacious home with more facilities and they can stay there for the rest of their lives.
+At the same time, this creates space at AAP for other animals in need!

 Unfortunately, this is almost never possible.
 Many animals can no longer manage to live independently in the wild due to their past.

 Yes, some animals are too old or have difficulty in getting along with other animals.
-In these cases we are t already happy that they can manage to co-exist well here together with one companion.
-Also former laboratory animals that are infected with for example HIV (chimpanzees and Javanese monkeys) will stay at AAP for the rest of their lives.
+In these cases we are already happy that they can manage to co-exist well here together with at least one companion.
+AAP offers these animals a good forever home.
+Also former laboratory animals that are infected with for example HIV (chimpanzees and crab-eating macaques) will stay at AAP for the rest of their lives.

 When the animals have recovered sufficiently physically and mentally and the group of animals is stable in terms of dynamics.